raamcosta/compose-destinations/README.md

 A KSP library that processes annotations and generates code that uses Official Jetpack Compose Navigation under the hood.
 It hides the complex, non-type-safe and boilerplate code you would have to write otherwise. </br>
 No need to learn a whole new framework to navigate - most APIs are either the same as with the Jetpack Components or inspired by them.

-- Main features:
+### Main features
 - Typesafe navigation arguments
 - Simple but configurable navigation graphs setup
 - Navigating back with a result in a simple and type-safe way
 - Getting the navigation arguments from the `SavedStateHandle` (useful in ViewModels) and `NavBackStackEntry` in a type-safe way.
 - Navigation animations through integration with [Accompanist Navigation-Animation](https://github.com/google/accompanist/tree/main/navigation-animation)
 - Bottom sheet screens through integration with [Accompanist Navigation-Material](https://github.com/google/accompanist/tree/main/navigation-material)
 - Easy deep linking to screens
 - All you can do with Official Jetpack Compose Navigation but in a simpler safer way!

 For a deeper look into all the features, check our [documentation website](https://composedestinations.rafaelcosta.xyz).